 Bring your interest in Japanese Manga and Art to the ancient capital of Japan this January.
-Kyoto is the premier hub of traditional Japanese culture and is filled with palaces, temples, museums, and theaters.
-Coursework is taught in English at CIEE Kyoto and is complemented with immersive co-curricular activities designed to increase intercultural understanding.
+Kyoto is the premier hub of traditional Japanese culture and is filled with palaces, temples, gardens, museums, and theaters.
+Coursework is taught in English at CIEE Kyoto and is complemented by immersive co-curricular activities designed to increase intercultural understanding.

 UNESCO World Heritage sites within Kyoto17

-Number of years Kyoto was Japan’s capital1,000+
+Number of years Kyoto was Japan’s capital1,200+

 Location & CultureClick to Open

-Kyoto is located in the Kansai region in the southern part of Honshu island.
+Kyoto is located in the Kansai region in the western part of Honshu island.
 The cities of Osaka, Kobe, and Nara – which are also must-visit destinations in Japan – are nearby and easily accessible by train.
-Kyoto was the capital of Japan from 794 to 1868 and was formally called “Heian-kyo,” which literally means “The Capital of Peace.”
-While Tokyo is the official capital of Japan, Kyoto is often called the country’s “cultural capital,” for its preservation of numerous cultural, religious, and artistic sites and traditions.
+Kyoto was the capital of Japan from 794 to 1868 and was formally called “Heian-kyo,” which literally means, “The Capital of Peace.”
+While today Tokyo is the official capital of Japan, Kyoto is often called the country’s “cultural capital,” for its preservation of numerous cultural, religious, and artistic sites and traditions.
 Kyoto provides an ideal environment for students to immerse themselves in the Japanese language and culture.